 The management of Closed Blocks of par business sold pre-Conversion are specified by the terms of the Conversion plans of Sun Life and Clarica.

 Measures to ensure fairness to par policyholders in the Closed Blocks were described in the Conversion Plans which provided the information upon which participating policyholders voted for Conversion.
 As part of Conversion, each of Sun Life and Clarica made commitments to provide for Policyholders Reasonable Expectations (PRE).
 The commitments were further described in supplementary documents which guide the administration of par business.

 The Appointed Actuary provides an annual opinion to the Regulator as to whether all par blocks are being managed according to the commitments made at Conversion.
 The Appointed Actuary also provides fairness opinions with respect to the dividend policy, the dividend recommendations, participating account management and allocations of income and expenses to the par accounts.

 (i) Percentage of Par Account Income Transferred to Shareholders or Shareholder Accounts as a Percentage of Maximum Allowed

-ICA section 461 restricts the maximum amount that can be transferred from the par account to between 2.5% and 10% of total amounts distributed to par policyholders, dependent on the size of the par accounts of the company.
-The maximum percentage that can be distributed by the Company is redetermined annually and is close to 2.5% at this time.
+Transfers made from the par account under ICA section 461 are restricted to between 2.5% and 10% (depending on the size of the par account of the Company) of total amounts distributed in respect of participating policies issued after demutualization.
+The maximum percentage is redetermined annually and is close to 2.5% at this time.
 The Company intends to transfer the maximum amount allowed.